zbwu/athena_l4t_sdk/tools/kernel_flash/README_initrd_flash.txt

 describes in detail the procedure for "flashing using initrd".

 Requirements:
-- This tool requires the Secureboot package to be present.
 - This tool makes use of USB mass storage during flashing; therefore, automount of new external storage device needs to be disabled temporarily during flashing.
 On most distributions of Debian-based Linux, you can do this